wing5wong/artisan-whs-static/source/_news/Wanganui Lyric Singers concert features classical pianist.blade.md

 ---
 title: "Wanganui Lyric Singers concert features classical pianist"
 date:
-description: "One of the featured guest artists in the Wanganui Lyric Singersâ€™ end of year concert on Saturday, November 28, is classical pianist, Liam Wooding.
-Titled â€œUp, Up & Awayâ€, this concert is raising money"
+description: "One of the featured guest artists in the Wanganui Lyric Singers’ end of year concert on Saturday, November 28, is classical pianist, Liam Wooding.
+Titled “Up, Up & Away”, this concert is raising money"
 featured-image:
-excerpt: "One of the featured guest artists in the Wanganui Lyric Singersâ€™ end of year concert on Saturday, November 28, is classical pianist, Liam Wooding.
-Titled â€œUp, Up & Awayâ€, this concert is raising money towards the Palmerston North Rescue Helicopter Service."
+excerpt: "One of the featured guest artists in the Wanganui Lyric Singers’ end of year concert on Saturday, November 28, is classical pianist, Liam Wooding.
+Titled “Up, Up & Away”, this concert is raising money towards the Palmerston North Rescue Helicopter Service."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p class="BasicParagraph"><span class="CharacterStyle1"><span lang="EN-GB">One of the featured guest artists in the Wanganui Lyric Singers&rsquo; end of year concert on Saturday, November 28, is classical pianist, <strong>Liam Wooding</strong>.
 Titled &ldquo;Up, Up &amp; Away&rdquo;, this concert is raising money towards the Palmerston North Rescue Helicopter Service. </span></span></p>